flippyhead/admiral-meteor/README.md

   [--architecture=ARCHITECTURE]  # The architecture to target for this build.
                                  # Default: os.linux.x86_64
 ```

+## Setup

+The recommended setup is to add the `admiral-meteor` gem to your Meteor project, then add the environment variable values specific to your application (see below).

 ## Environment Variables

-Admiral will look for certain configuration options in your environment variables.
+Admiral will look for configuration options in your environment variables that either should not be committed to your source tree (like access credentials), are specific to development machines, or span environment configurations.
 The following variables must be set to configure S3 deployments:

 ```sh
 ADMIRAL_DEPLOY_BUCKET=your-app-builds   # an existing S3 bucket in which to store builds